IngoKl/textdirectory/README.rst

 * Aggregating multiple text files
 * Filtering documents/texts based on various parameters such as length, content, and random sampling
 * Filtering and transforming text files
-* Transforming the aggregated text (e.g. transforming the text to lowercase)
+* Transforming the aggregated text (e.g., transforming the text to lowercase)

 .. csv-table::
    :header: "Version", "Filters", "Transformations"